 Fly at c.
 12.45pm (British Airways) from London Heathrow to Rome Fiumicino.

-Villa Ludovisi houses Caravaggio’s early ceiling painting Jupiter, Neptune & Pluto and Guercino’s ceiling painting Aurora.
+By special arrangement visit the Villa Ludovisi, which houses Caravaggio’s early ceiling painting Jupiter, Neptune & Pluto and Guercino’s ceiling painting Aurora.
 Bernini’s own favourite among his churches was S. Andrea al Quirinale; compare it with Francesco Borromini’s nearby S. Carlo alle Quattro Fontane.
-In the evening there is a private visit to the Vatican to see the Sistine Chapel.
+In the evening there is the private visit to the Vatican to see the Sistine Chapel.
 With Michelangelo’s ceiling fresco, his Last Judgement on the end wall, the quattrocento wall frescoes and Raphael’s frescoes in the Stanze, this is the most precious assemblage of painting in the western world.

 Palazzo Doria Pamphilj holds a famous picture collection (early Caravaggios and Velasquez’s terrifying Pope Innocent X).
 There is some free time before the flight; arrive at London Heathrow c.
 7.00pm.

 This gives a fair picture of the tour, but there may be substitutes for some places mentioned and the order of visits will probably differ.